Scarabaeus1031/NEXAH/nexah/identity/NEXAH_IDENTITY.md

 - regimes
 - fields
 - transition geometries
+- transport channels
+- switching structures
-- navigable stability structure
+- navigable stability landscapes

 It is already a strong engine for structure discovery.

-It is becoming a field and transition-geometry framework.
+It is becoming a field, channel, and transition-geometry framework.

-Its long-term horizon is navigation.
+Its long-term horizon is:

+> navigation and control of complex systems through extracted structure.

 ---